 A lot has changed in the world of audio, and gaming sound systems now extend beyond the confines of surround sound and 5.1 setups.
 Don't get us wrong, fully fledged kits with multiple satellite speakers and subwoofers are still worthwhile, but high spec audio solutions now come in a range of sizes.
 For example, the best soundbars for gaming can add flair to your living room or desktop setups, whereas dedicated systems will provide something more for immersion enthusiasts and audiophiles alike.

-We know some players will always play it safe and go with one of the best gaming headsets but a good gaming sound system has the capacity to take your living room and transform it into an audio-visual playground of virtual delights.
-Below, you’ll find a great range of audio solutions to a variety of budgets and setups, whether you need basic audio or high spec surround sound.
+We know some players will always play it safe and go with one of the best gaming headsets but a good set of speakers has the capacity to take your living room or gaming desk and transform it into an audio-visual playground of virtual delights.
+Below, you’ll find a great range of audio solutions to a variety of budgets and setups, whether you need basic audio or high-spec surround sound.

 The best gaming sound system overall